 It’s always advisable to present a formal business plan when pitching to prospective investors — even friends and relatives.
 The kitchen table pitch is really about selling yourself.
 Be frank about the risks and explain what the money will go toward and how it will grow your business.

 Government Small Business Grants

-The federal government offers some grants for small-business owners, but they’re designated for specific purposes, such as certain research and development projects or for businesses in rural areas.
+Your government should offer some grants for small-business owners, but they’ll be designated for specific purposes, such as certain research and development projects or for businesses in rural areas.
 While government grants can’t be used to cover startup costs or day-to-day expenses and most aren’t earmarked specifically for women, they may be a viable option depending on the nature of your startup.